pixeljetstream/r3e-trace-analysis/README.md

 The default settings are stored in "config.lua".
 Create "config-user.lua" to override those.

+App developers should set both ```viewer.fulldata``` and ```record.fulldata``` to true.

 ### History
+* 14.11.2015:
+ * Updated to latest r3e shared memory
+ * Added "config.record.fulldata" and "config.viewer.fulldata" default off, for app developers to do full data tracing
 * 30.08.2015:
  * Settings stored in ini file (window layout...)
 User/AppData/RaceTraceViewer.ini
  * Customizable UI